 A passage of Sculptures

-An elegant thought made real and placed in the woodland, reduced to a minimum of expression by the artist but so eloquently explained by our host.
+An elegant thought made real and placed in the woodland.
+A thought, reduced to a minimum of expression by the artist but so eloquently explained by our host.

 The line along the top represents the journey of life quietly outlined by the passage of the sun filtering through the trees.